June is LGBT pride month

 These lessons are designed to raise awareness about LGBT issues, improve school climate and encourage ally behavior.

 An FAQ for teachers and caregivers.
 From Gender Spectrum.

 Curriculum that includes positive representations of LGBT people and history can affirm LGBT students, improve school climate and align with Common Core standards.
 This brief guide from GLSEN includes best practices, planning tips, connections to standards and a guided reflection.

-A series of discussion topics to explore with students during pride and beyond.
+A series of resources for educators to explore with students during pride and beyond.
 Provided by Live Out Loud, an organization whose mission is to connect LGBTQ youth to role models and leaders in the LGBTQ community.